genmilab/Oral-Microbiome/README.md

 ---

 ## 🔬 Key Findings
+## 🔑 Key Findings

+### 📡 Dynamic Glucose Patterns
-📡 Dynamic glucose patterns via continuous glucose monitoring (CGM) 🫀 Liver inflammation and status via ultrasound
+- Observed via continuous glucose monitoring (CGM)

+### 🫀 Liver Inflammation
+- Assessed using ultrasound

+### ⚖️ Visceral Adiposity
-⚖️ Visceral adiposity via DXA scans
+- Measured through DXA scans

-To systematically map how oral microbes relate to metabolic physiology, we built a framework analogous to GWAS—only instead of scanning genomes, we scanned oral microbial strains, gene families, and pathways.
+To systematically map how oral microbes relate to metabolic physiology, we built a framework analogous to Genome-Wide Association Studies (GWAS)—only instead of scanning genomes, we scanned oral microbial strains, gene families, and pathways.

-🔍 What we found was striking:
+### 🔍 What We Found
-213 strains, 124,603 gene families, and 299 pathways showed significant associations with metabolic traits.
+- **213 strains**, **124,603 gene families**, and **299 pathways** showed significant associations with metabolic traits.
-Several oral microbial functions exhibited multisystem relevance.
+- Several oral microbial functions exhibited multisystem relevance:
-Acyl carrier protein (ACP) was linked to lower liver inflammation and reduced adiposity.
+  - Acyl carrier protein (ACP) was linked to lower liver inflammation and reduced adiposity.
-Pathways like polyamine biosynthesis and ceramide α-oxidation tracked higher glucose variability and adverse liver and adiposity phenotypes.
+  - Pathways like polyamine biosynthesis and ceramide α-oxidation tracked higher glucose variability and adverse liver and adiposity phenotypes.

-When predicting six metabolic diseases, models built only on significant oral features outperformed those using the full metagenomic feature set—highlighting their robustness and signal-to-noise advantage.
+When predicting six metabolic diseases, models built solely on significant oral features outperformed those using the full metagenomic feature set—highlighting their robustness and signal-to-noise advantage.

-✨ Why this matters
+### ✨ Why This Matters
 Our results provide large-scale, cross-organ evidence that the oral microbiome encodes system-specific metabolic information—far beyond what we previously understood.
 These findings:
-Offer a phenotype-resolved map for mechanistic research Suggest new opportunities for non-invasive metabolic risk stratification Highlight oral microbial pathways as promising targets for future interventions
+- Offer a phenotype-resolved map for mechanistic research
+- Suggest new opportunities for non-invasive metabolic risk stratification
+- Highlight oral microbial pathways as promising targets for future interventions
-### Association Summary

 | Molecular Layer     | Significant Associations |
 |--------------------|--------------------------|